 Sunday, Feb 21st: Tritonman Classic (traditional rules), half-Olympic distance

 With USAT Collegiate Nationals making a push to add draft-legal events, we want to give our competitors a chance to try that format before our National Championships in April.
-After successfully hosting the first collegiate-run draft legal race in history, Tritonman will once again offer this exciting race format the day before the main event.
+After successfully hosting the first collegiate-run draft legal race in history two years ago, Tritonman will again offer this exciting race format the day before the main event.
 Collegiate and open triathletes are invited to come and experience the excitement of ITU-styled racing, where finishes come down to a sprint, and mere seconds separate first place from tenth.
 But spots are limited, so sign up early if you want in on draft-legal racing.

 If you’re interested in trying out draft-legal racing, read up on it in our race FAQ.

 out of the mud